-- Note 1: Unless otherwise specified, all Information Technology (IT) MICS apply to gaming related applications and the underlying databases and operating systems. - Note 2: Deleted (non-gaming related systems). - Note 3: The IT MICS do not apply to the racino's pari-mutuel system. - Note 4: The types of gaming related applications (including version numbers used) and the procedures and records used to comply with IT MICS #1 #28, as applicable, must be addressed in detail in each applicable section of the Standard Operating Procedures (SOPs).
-The Information Technology section of the SOPs includes the procedures and records used to comply with IT MICS #29 #60, as applicable. - Note 5: If an IT service provider is used for gaming related applications, including the underlying databases and operating systems, the racino's SOP is to identify the IT service provider and is to delineate the IT functions performed by the IT service provider to comply with IT MICS.
-The racino remains ultimately responsible to ensure the proper design and implementation of the procedures required to meet all applicable IT MICS, regardless of who is performing the IT function.

-Note 6: Deleted (definitions).
+- Note 1: Unless otherwise specified, all Information Technology (IT) MICS apply to gaming related applications and the underlying databases and operating systems. - Note 2: Deleted (non-gaming related systems). - Note 3: Deleted (live entertainment) - Note 4: The IT MICS do not apply to the racino's pari-mutuel system. - Note 5: The types of gaming related applications (including version numbers used) and the procedures and records used to comply with IT MICS #1 #31, as applicable, must be addressed in detail in each applicable section of the Standard Operating Procedures (SOPs).
+The Information Technology section of the SOPs includes the procedures and records used to comply with IT MICS #32 #68, as applicable. - Note 6: Deleted (definitions).